yishanyuan/Airbnb_Analysis_2024/README.md

 Airbnb Offical Websites:https://www.airbnb.com

 # Scrape Data
-Using the `python3 code/scrape.py` on the cmd to run the data.
+Using the `python3 code/search.py`, `python3 code/extract.py`, and `python3 code/scrape.py` on the cmd to run the data.

 ## Search For Airbnb Listings and Save Links